Amelio Robles Ávila

 Amelio Robles Ávila (3 November 1889 – 9 December 1984) was a colonel during the Mexican Revolution.
-Assigned female at birth with the name Amelia Robles Ávila, Robles fought in the Mexican Revolution, rose to the rank of colonel, and lived openly as a man from age 24 until his death at age 95.
+Assigned female at birth, Robles lived openly as a man from age 24 until his death at age 95.

 Early life

-Robles was born on 3 November 1889 in Xochipala, Guerrero to Casimiro Robles and Josefa Ávila.
-Casimiro Robles was a wealthy farmer who owned 42 hectares of land and a small mezcal factory.
+Robles was born Amelia Robles Ávila on 3 November 1889 in Xochipala, Guerrero, to Casimiro Robles and Josefa Ávila.
 Robles had two older siblings Teódulo and Prisca.

-Robles was three years old when Casimiro died and a few years later Josefa married Jesús Martinez, one of the ranch workers who took care of the livestock.
-Josefa and Jesús had three more children, Luis, Concepción and Jesús Martínez Avila.
+Casimiro was a wealthy farmer who owned 42 hectares of land and a small mezcal factory.
+Robles was three years old when Casimiro died, and a few years later Josefa married Jesús Martinez, one of the ranch workers who took care of the livestock.
+Josefa and Jesús had three more children, Luis, Concepción and Jesús Martínez Ávila.
 They raised the children in the Catholic religion.
 Robles studied until the fourth grade at the school for young ladies in Chilpancingo.

 From a young age, Robles showed an interest in activities that were considered masculine, learning to tame horses and handling weapons, and becoming an excellent marksman and rider.
 Before joining the army, he was treasurer in a Maderistas club in Xochipala.